Drive sales on autopilot with ecommerce-focused features

 Here are some of the most significant benefits of email subject emoji to your email marketing:

-- They save space.
-Emojis can replace entire words, which is helpful when you have limited character counts.
+- They save space: Emojis can replace entire words, which is helpful when you have limited character counts.
 They can even convey much more meaning and emotion than words can.

-- They drive higher engagement.
-Emojis are immediately recognizable and relatable.
+- They drive higher engagement: Emojis are immediately recognizable and relatable.
 In fact, this study shows that emojis increase customer engagement when used for emphasis and in positive contexts.

-- They make emails stand out.
-Email inboxes are typically a sea of black and white text.
+- They make emails stand out: Email inboxes are typically a sea of black-and-white text.
 So, a colorful emoji can break that dullness and quickly attract the attention of recipients.
 This is a huge plus for competitive email marketing

 To help you maximize the value of adding emojis in your email subjects, try these strategies individually and see which works best for your audience and the message you want to convey: